observIQ/stanza/docs/types/timestamp.md

 ---

-As a special case, the [`time_parser`](/docs/plugins/time_parser.md) plugin supports these fields inline.
-This is because time parsing is the primary purpose of the plugin.
+As a special case, the [`time_parser`](/docs/operators/time_parser.md) operator supports these fields inline.
+This is because time parsing is the primary purpose of the operator.
 ```yaml
 - type: time_parser
   parse_from: timestamp_field